showkathjaleel/TRAVEL_GOO/README.md

 - React: A popular JavaScript library for building user interfaces.
 - Redux: A predictable state container for managing application state.
-- Express: YouTube Data API v3 for fetching video data.
+- Express: A web application framework for Node.js that simplifies HTTP requests and routing.
-- MongoDB: A non relational database to store all the datas.
+- MongoDB: A NoSQL database for storing unstructured data at scale.
+- Socket.IO: A JavaScript library for real-time, bidirectional communication between clients and servers.
+- ZegoCloud: A cloud-based platform for building and deploying real-time communication applications, including video chat and live streaming.
 - Tailwind: A popular CSS framework for styling user interfaces.